tomjn/WordPress-The-Right-Way/en/servers_and_deployment/README.md

 Consider using a [staging server](https://en.wikipedia.org/wiki/Staging_site) to help with this.

 If you're copying a database from development to production (or vice-versa), you'll need to change the URLs.
-See the [*Migrations*] (https://github.com/Tarendai/WordPress-The-Right-Way/blob/master/en/servers_and_deployment/migrations.md)section in this chapter.
+See the [*Migrations*](https://github.com/Tarendai/WordPress-The-Right-Way/blob/master/en/servers_and_deployment/migrations.md) section in this chapter.

 ## Use Version Control